A food lover’s tour of Kiama

 Coffee and Sweets

 The sunrises are sublime here on the coast and in Kiama you’ll have no trouble rising, shining and staving off your coffee cravings, with a stack of quality cafes to choose from.
-These include the super laid back Little Earth Cafe – within earshot of the whoosh-tastic Little Blowhole and offering good coffee and plenty of home made delights to get your day off to the best start.
-‘Downtown’ in Kiama, enjoy a cup inside or out under cover at the anagram-inspired Amaki, in the historic Terrace Houses on Collins Street.
-Alternatively, pick up something to read with your piccolo at the pocket-sized Bouquiniste bookstore and cafe or a delicious sweet treat from Parfait Patisserie or around the corner at devilish-and-delish doughnut diner, Moist n Glazed.
+These include the rustic Quarry Cafe at Burnetts on Barney – a coffee shop and garden centre all in one, offering a delicious caffeine fix and a menu with delicious gluten and dairy free offerings to get your day off to the best start.
+‘Downtown’ in Kiama, make sure to pick up a delicious sweet treat from Parfait Patisserie.

 Image: Kiama Farmers Market